zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 #### Live Preview

-Before creating pull requests for the documentation of an official library, it is advisable to check if everything is fine, specially when we have lots of changes to the documentation.
+Before creating pull requests for the documentation of an official library, it is advisable to check if everything is fine, especially when there are numerous changes to the documentation.
 To do so, we can locally build the documentation by following these steps:

 1. Install the local website using the `sbt docs/installWebsite` command.